epjennings/api_docs/source/suite/emails/launch_unsubscribe.rst

      - Identifies a contact, a randomly generated string.
      -

+*To find these IDs:*
-Where to get these IDs from: In your campaign, create a new link which points to the unsubscription page of your website.
+Create a new link which points to the unsubscription page of your website in your campaign.
 You can use $cid$ and $llid$. $cid$ will be replaced with the email_id and $llid$ will be replaced with the launch_list_id.
 Please make sure that you track the link in Emarsys suite.
 Example: `http://yourwebsite.com/unsubscribe.html?email_id=$cid$&launchlist_id=$llid$`